STBrinkmann/CGEI-Vancouver/workflow/01_elevation_data/README.md

 data was first downloaded for all sub-regions (i.e. Vancouver, Burnaby, and Surrey) from a [FTP server](https://ftp.maps.canada.ca/pub/elevation/dem_mne/highresolution_hauteresolution/).
-The DSM was than cleaned using a focal algortihm.
+The DSM was than cleaned using a focal algorithm.
 Finally, all data has been merged to one raster image and cropped and masked to the study area.